 The prosecutors must not only show that an attempt was made to harm someone, but that there was an intent to kill that person.
 In a case where someone was shot at once and hit in the leg, for example, it would be very hard for the prosecution to prove that the defendant was attempting to kill the person when the wound was so far away from the head and vital organs.

 Of course, this also rests upon you invoking your right to silence.
-If you tell police you were trying to kill someone and wished you succeeded, it will be a lot harder for your Vista criminal attorney to argue that you did not actually mean to kill that person.
+If you tell police you were trying to kill someone and wished you succeeded, it will be a lot harder for your Vista attempted murder lawyer to argue that you did not actually mean to kill that person.

 Whatever your specific circumstances, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation.